 All You Need to Know About Doughnuts

 Americans have abiding and deep love affair with sugary, versatile and delicious donuts, considered as a crowd pleaser.
 It’s no surprise that people celebrate National Donut Day and Doughnut Appreciation Day are celebrated in honor of these delicious donuts.
-In the 1830’s, when cake doughnuts became popular cooks have found out that they cooked more evenly the middle is poked out.
+Cooks have found out around the 1830’s when donuts became popular, that they cooked more evenly the middle is poked out.
 Making doughnuts by hand-cutting make plenty of holes, and modern machinery dispenses the rings of dough and holes are made separately.
-A well-known doughnut company sold first doughnuts with holes naming them after a famous children fairy tale characters, who figure the kids would go for the holes while grownups went for whole doughnuts.
+A famous donut company started selling donut holes naming them after a famous children fairy tale characters, who figure the kids would go for the holes while grownups went for whole doughnuts.

 During the World War I, food was used to boost soldiers’ morale, and donuts became one their favorites, associated with home and mothers.
 The reason behind why cops love donuts originated in 1940’s when few eateries sold donuts in graveyard shifts, and donut shops open early same with bakeries catering breakfast to the crowd.
 Cops were welcomed before opening hours to for safety and keeping the crime at bay, so cops got into the habit of going to donut shops for a donut and a cop of coffee.
 Some armies produced donuts in World War I that fed the homeless with coffee and millions of donuts in New York City alone during the depths of the Great Depression.

-Doughnuts are not really super food, but it can essentially provide your brain with glucose booster you need to effectively start your day.
-Concentration problems are often associated with missing sugar or glucose that is used as energy source needed by the brain to function normally.
-The choline from lecithin found in pastries like donuts produce acetylcholine, and its acetyl groups originate from sugar or glucose metabolism.
-Lecithin is commonly added in chocolate, so having a tasty covered sugar glazed doughnut in the morning can provide an energy boost for the brain, for you to be able to do the things you need to keep up with your busy day.
+Doughnuts are not exactly super food, but it can provide your brain with what it needs to effectively start your day.
+Sometimes problems with concentration are often associated with missing sugar or glucose that serves as energy source needed by the brain to function normally.
+Glucose or sugar in donuts produce an important neurotransmitter chemical referred to as acetylcholine, which is important for good memory, stable mood and increased attention span.
+Lecithin is commonly added in chocolate, so eating a tasty covered glazed donut in the morning provides an energy boost for your brain, for you to be alert on the go and finish all the things you need to do in a day.

-The famous doughnut flavors in America include apple filter, sugar, vanilla frosting with sprinkles, powdered, custard, lemon cream, cinnamon, and double chocolate.
+The famous doughnut flavors in America include vanilla frosting with sprinkles, powdered, custard, lemon cream, cinnamon, apple filter, sugar, and double chocolate.
 The most common ingredients when making donuts include flour, baking powder, sugar, ground nutmeg, ground cinnamon, vanilla extract, salt, milk, eggs, shortening, ground nutmeg, ground cinnamon, salt, milk, eggs, vanilla extract, shortening, oil and water.
-It is always nice to start your day with an energy boost, so munch your favorite donut now, and we will help you find the best donuts for your energy needs.
+Start your day with a donut energy boost, allow us to help you find the bet donut store near you.
 You can visit our website for more details.